We do not currently quote this product online, but to get a quote in under 15 minutes please give us a call.

 The BMW X1 got a major upgrade in 2023, and it now makes the list of the safest SUVs in Canada.
 This SUV now features automatic emergency braking, pedestrian and cyclist detection, lane keep assist, and rear cross-traffic alert.

-Further, the Genesis GV60, an all-electric SUV, is another vehicle known for its safety.
+Further, the Genesis GV60, an all-electric SUV, is another vehicle known for its five-star safety rating in 2024.
 This SUV has a wide range of notable safety features, including but not limited to pedestrian, cyclist, and junction-turning detection, rear cross-traffic alert, blind spot monitoring, lane departure warning, rear-seat alert, and safe-exit assist.

 The larger version of the Genesis GB60, the Genesis GB70, also makes the list of the safest SUVs in Canada.
 It has many of the same cutting-edge safety features as the GV60, such as front and rear parking sensors, rear-seat alert, park assist, reverse collision warning, pedestrian detection, and stop-and-go adaptive cruise control.

-The 2023 Honda CR-V comes with all kinds of modern safety features that make it one of the safest SUVs on the market today.
-Such features include automatic emergency braking, lane departure warning, lane keep assist, and adaptive cruise control.
+The 2023 Honda CR-V comes with all kinds of modern safety features that make it one of the safest SUVs and a reliable car brand on the market today.
+Such features include automatic emergency braking, lane departure warning, lane keep assist, and adaptive cruise control to protect occupants and offer a smoother ride.

 The latest version of the Hyundai Palisade is another SUV worth considering if you want something safe.
 This SUV features Hyundai’s SmartSense technology, with features ranging from lane keep assist and lane centring to blind spot monitoring.